-They soon realized that the aphid-like bugs fed primarily on the roots of plants.
-If left uncontrolled, Phylloxera would quickly cause widespread destruction to grapevines.
-It wreaks havoc on a vine by feeding on its root system which decreases water flow to the plant.
-In addition to destroying the root system, it will also harm the vine’s ability to store carbohydrates in its trunk and leaves.
+They soon realized that the aphid-like bugs feed primarily on the roots of plants.
+If left uncontrolled, Phylloxera quickly causes widespread destruction to grapevines by feeding on its root system, decreasing water flow to the plant.
+It also harms the vine’s ability to store carbohydrates in its trunk and leaves.
 As a result, it can stunt or kill the entire plant.

 Fighting back against Phylloxera

-The realization soon came that the only way to combat Phylloxera was to graft European grapevines onto phylloxera-resistant rootstocks from America.
-This way, the resilient vine roots of North America would protect the vulnerable European vines from the pest’s devastation.
+It was soon discovered that the only way to combat Phylloxera was to graft European grapevines onto Phylloxera-resistant rootstocks from America.
+This allowed for the resilient vine roots of North America to protect the vulnerable European vines.

-While this method was successful at first, it wasn’t long before the Phylloxera started adapting to these new, American rootstocks.
-However, other methods were later developed to combat this problem, such as introducing natural predators of Phylloxera into the European vineyards, like ladybugs and nematodes.
+While this method was successful at first, it wasn’t long before Phylloxera started adapting to these new, American rootstocks.
+However, other methods were later developed to combat this problem, such as introducing natural predators of Phylloxera (ladybugs, nematodes, etc.) into the European vineyards.

-Today, the Phylloxera problem has been much diminished, although it is still present in some areas and is occasionally still a challenge to wine growers.
-But thanks to years of research and hard work, the legacy of Phylloxera has shown that with enough knowledge, effort, and ingenuity, the impact of even the worst pests can be mitigated.
+Today, the threat of Phylloxera has been mostly neutralized, although it is still present in some areas and occasionally still poses a challenge to wine growers.
+However, thanks to years of research and hard work, the legacy of Phylloxera has shown that with enough knowledge, effort, and ingenuity, the impact of even the worst pests can be mitigated.

 Up close with Phylloxera

 The Phylloxera nematode is less than a millimeter long and almost invisible to the human eye.
-It lives underground and feeds on the vine’s roots for most of its existence.
+It lives underground and feeds on the vine’s roots.
 Its diminutive size makes it convenient for conveyance by equipment, footwear, and even the wind.

-Importing live plants from one nation to another was fraught with danger in the 19th century, yet nobody seemed to notice.
+Importing live plants from one nation to another was fraught with danger in the 19th century.
 Numerous plant species, including grapevines, were traded between Europe and the Americas during this period.
 Phylloxera may have arrived in Europe on one of these shipments.